 Will I need to wear anything particular on a walk?
 For comfort it is recommended that walking clothes be worn including walking boots.
 Walkers are recommended to use a rucksack to carry a waterproof jacket and trousers., as well as a packed lunch and either a hot or cold drink.
 Be aware of the weather forecast before the days’ walk and ensure that all preparations are made for the weather.
 This may include sun cream, extra water, warmer clothes, extra socks, spare clothes.

 I am a slow walker – is that ok?
 The walks are usually between 10 – 12 miles long and walk details are on our website which may include how hard the walk is.
 Walk leaders walk at the pace of the slowest walker.
 If in any doubt of for further details of a walk contact the walk leader.
-Often a good way to share and divide the tasks needed to ensure a successful and enjoyable weekend.

 Do I need a car?
 No – walkers usually meet at Nunnery Lane car park and we car share to the start of the walk in order to reduce the number of cars needed.
 There is a fixed mileage rate which is divided between the occupants of the car to cover fuel costs.